-Can I take phentermine along with the Thrive® HCG Program and/or Lipotropic injections?
+Can I take phentermine along with the Thrive HCG Weight Loss Program and/or Lipotropic Injections?

-Yes, phentermine (as needed) along with The Thrive® HCG program and Lipotropic injections can have a positive effect on helping with occasional cravings.
-The phentermine along with HCG and Lipotropic injections creates a synergistic effect of curbing cravings, while allowing the HCG and lipotropic injections to target and release fat while preserving lean (muscle) mass within the body, resulting in a higher ending metabolism.
-The weight (fat) loss results when used in conjunction with a Thrive® HCG and lipotropics program versus phentermine alone are significant.
+Yes, phentermine (as needed) along with the Thrive HCG Weight Loss Program and Lipotropic Injections can have a positive effect on helping with occasional cravings.
+The phentermine along with HCG and Lipotropic Injections creates a synergistic effect of curbing cravings, allowing the HCG and lipotropic injections to target and release fat while preserving lean (muscle) mass within the body, resulting in a higher ending metabolism.
+The weight (fat) loss results when used in conjunction with a Thrive HCG and lipotropics program versus phentermine alone are significant.

 How to use Phentermine

 Take this medication by mouth as directed by your doctor, usually one-half tablet once a day, 1 hour before breakfast or 1 to 2 hours after breakfast.
 If needed, your doctor may adjust your dose to take a small dose up to 3 times a day.
 Carefully follow your doctor’s instructions.
 Taking this medication late in the day may cause trouble sleeping (insomnia).

 The dosage is based on your medical condition and response to therapy.
 Your doctor will adjust the dose to find the best dose for you.
 Use this medication regularly and exactly as prescribed in order to get the most benefit from it.
 To help you remember, take it at the same time(s) each day.

 This medication is usually taken for only a few weeks at a time.
 It should not be taken with other “anorectic” appetite suppressants.
 The possibility of serious side effects increases with longer use of this medication and use of this drug along with certain other diet drugs.